curtburk/vision-language-demo/README.md

 3. Open a browser and navigate to: `http://localhost:8000`

 ### Remote Access (Preferred Method for HP ZGX Nano)
-####  This will allow you to open up the web app frontend on Windows (or other device) that is not the ZGX
+####  This will allow you to open up the web app frontend on Windows (or other device) that is not the ZGX if you are executing the start_demo_remote.sh file from your HP ZGX Nano

 Use the provided remote start script: